evgenyneu/JsonSwiftson/README.md

 let name: String = mapper["person"]["name"].map() ??
 "Default name"
 ```

-4) Optionally, check `ok` property to see if mapping was successful.
+4) Finally, check `ok` property to see if mapping was successful.

 ```Swift
 if !mapper.ok { /* report error */ }